Internship Funding Program application is now available on Canvas for the 2022-23 academic year!

 - Explore future academic or career paths

-Students can apply for internship funding as soon as the application becomes available - at the beginning of the academic year.
+Students can apply for internship funding as soon as the application becomes available on Canvas.
 Applications should be submitted at least a month before the internship funding period will begin.
 Although applications will be accepted on a rolling basis, funding is on a first come, first-served basis.
 Applications received after Week 8 each term will be considered at the beginning of the following term.
 Funding will be awarded through a competitive process.

-- Open to all current CHC students in good standing
+- Open to all current CHC students in good standing; students must remain enrolled in the CHC for the entirety of the funding period

 - Students cannot receive IFP funding if they are receiving academic credit for the internship opportunity

-- IFP funding not available for internships offered by the University of Oregon
+- IFP funding is not available for internships offered by the University of Oregon

 - A CHC student may apply for up to $5,000 (lifetime maximum per student for this program), which can be used only for living expenses incurred for the internship